Ep. 154 – Tips to Start Your Chestnut Orchard

 If you do fertilize, add some 10-10-10 fertilizer lightly to the top of the soil.

-Fertilizing is very important in Year 2 onward, and especially in Year 5 onward when it starts bearing nuts.
+Fertilizing is important in Year 2 onward, and especially important in Year 5 onward when it starts bearing nuts.
 Usually add fertilizer with nitrogen at 1 pound per 1″ diameter of the trunk.
 This seems like a lot.
 I am obviously not fertilizing at this level, but will kick it up a notch this year.
+I have two trees that are producing nuts and I will see if this improves the vigor and nut production.

 Do not fertilize past July or it may cause the tree to keep growing new growth and leaves into the Fall instead of being prepared for sleep/dormancy.
-Using a timed fertilizer like Osmocote could also be a problem if the timed release causes it to go past the point where it needs to be going dormant.
+Using a timed fertilizer like Osmocote could also be a problem if the timed release causes it to go past the point where it needs to be storing up energy to go dormant.

-Also, if you give to much nitrogen to a nut bearing chestnut after July it may keep putting on new growth instead of creating nuts.
+Also, if you give too much nitrogen to a nut bearing chestnut after July it may keep putting on new growth instead of creating nuts.

 Sprouting chestnuts from seed